yeastrc/limelight-core/docs/source/tutorials/install-docker.rst

 Linux
 ==============
 Below are instructions and links to instructions for installing Docker on the most popular Linux distributions.
-If you installed WSL 2 on Windows per the instructions above, follow the **Ubuntu 20.04** instructions.

 Ubuntu 20.04
 ---------------